 - Support for simultaneously delivered secondary streams used as primary screen text and graphics overlays and sidebars or as second-screen companion streams synchronized with primary content.

-- Client-optimized transport flexibility that enables use of the Realtime Transport Protocol (RTP) underlying WebRTC and RTSP (Real-Time Streaming Protocol) to transmit content encapsulated in other formats, including the Real-Time Messaging Protocol (RTMP), Secure Reliable Transport (SRT), Zixi Software-Defined Video Protocol (SVDP), and MPEG Transport Protocol, in cases where end-user devices don’t work with browsers supporting WebRTC but do work with one of those protocols.
+- Client-optimized transport flexibility that enables use of the Real-Time Transport Protocol (RTP) underlying WebRTC and RTSP (Real-Time Streaming Protocol) to transmit content encapsulated in other formats, including the Real-Time Messaging Protocol (RTMP), Secure Reliable Transport (SRT), Zixi Software-Defined Video Protocol (SVDP), and MPEG Transport Protocol, in cases where end-user devices don’t work with browsers supporting WebRTC but do work with one of those protocols.

 - Automated stream handoffs to HTTP Live Streaming (HLS) in extremely rare instances where devices are unable to support WebRTC or any of the encapsulated protocols over RTP.